Aiven-Open/s3-connector-for-apache-kafka/README.md

 * ``s3:ListMultipartUploadParts``
 * ``s3:ListBucketMultipartUploads``

-In case of ``Access Denied`` error see https://aws.amazon.com/premiumsupport/knowledge-center/s3-troubleshoot-403/
+In case of ``Access Denied`` error, see https://aws.amazon.com/premiumsupport/knowledge-center/s3-troubleshoot-403/

-### Credentials
+#### Authentication

 To make the connector work, a user has to specify AWS credentials that allow writing to S3.
 There are two ways to specify AWS credentials in this connector: